AlexsLemonade/reproducible-research/instructor_notes/04_shell-scripting.md

     + Goal: `data/raw/fastq/SRP255885`
     + Use this opportunity to introduce `mkdir` and the benefit of `mkdir -p`
   + Curl _one_ of the files: `curl -O https://sra-download.ncbi.nlm.nih.gov/traces/sra63/SRZ/011518/SRR11518889/NC16_S1_L004_R1_001.fastq.gz`
+    + Again, if the internet speed requires time-saving measures, use the given alternate link above to download a subsetted version from this repository.
   + Use `ls` and then `ls -h` to confirm file was created and then see its size
     + Useful change to practice `ls *gz` or similar
   + Move the file to destination with `mv`